vranicf/tt-llk/README.md

 4. Add new tests to cover your changes if needed and run existing ones.
 5. Start a pull request (PR).

+## Tenstorrent Bounty Program Terms and Conditions
+This repo is a part of Tenstorrent’s bounty program.
+If you are interested in helping to improve tt-llk, please make sure to read the [Tenstorrent Bounty Program Terms and Conditions](https://docs.tenstorrent.com/bounty_terms.html) before heading to the issues tab.
+Look for the issues that are tagged with both “bounty” and difficulty level!

 ### Note
 Old LLK repositories (https://github.com/tenstorrent/tt-llk-gs, https://github.com/tenstorrent/tt-llk-wh-b0, https://github.com/tenstorrent/tt-llk-bh) are merged here and archived.